10 Steps to Create an Effective LinkedIn Profile.

 In this article, we will go through 10 basic steps to creating an effective LinkedIn profile.
 This is LinkedIn 1.0.1.: the basics that every LinkedIn user should know!

-Why The Top Of Your LinkedIn Profile Is So Crucial.
+Why The Top Of Your LinkedIn Profile Is The Key To Success.

 Many professionals spend most of the time creating comprehensive descriptions of their skills, and professional and educational history and still experience no success in job search via LinkedIn… because they fail at making a good first impression — and you can only make the first impression once!